petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ### Pushing the PDF to the Calkit Cloud

-The default behavior of DVC is to not save pipeline outputs to the repo, but instead commit them to DVC.
+The default behavior of DVC is to not save pipeline outputs to the repo, but instead commit them to DVC, because Git is not particularly well suited to large files.
 The Calkit Cloud serves as a DVC remote for us to push these artifacts to back them up.
 If we go down to the terminal and run `calkit push`,